 Following the main exchange of vows and rings a “Hand Fastening Ceremony” took place – literally “tying the knot”.
 It can be done in different ways, but here a rope was wrapped around both their arms.
 Then it was gently separated to form a knot.
 It worked first time – but I’m sure they had practiced it before.

 The top left photo in this group is the gable of the National Yacht Club, with a banner celebrating Annalise Murphy’s Olympic medal win in Rio.
 This was particularly significant to them both as they first met while working at the London Olympics.
 The bottom image shows Sandycove and Joyce’s Tower in the background.

 Bandstand on Dún Laoghaire East Pier

-A quick fun photo on a DART bridge. we were on our way back to The Haddington at this stage
+A quick fun photo on a DART bridge. we were on our way back to Haddington House at this stage

 In the garden of the Haddington Hotel – overlooking Dún Laoghaire Harbour